preciofishbone/OmniaDocsG2/blocks/document-rollup/document-rollup-implementation/index.rst

 .. image:: document-rollup-controlled-1new2.png

-The following settings are used (see above for more information about the fields and options):
+The following settings are used:

 General
 --------